SoptRishi/summer-internship-2025/README.md

 **Experimental Setup:** Built a demonstration kit using Polarizing Beam Splitters and Half-Wave Plates to encode and decode classical bits into polarization states.
 * **Protocol Execution:**
     * Implemented the standard four-state protocol using rectilinear ($0^\circ, 90^\circ$) and diagonal ($45^\circ, -45^\circ$) polarization bases.
-    * xecuted the public channel comparison where Alice and Bob discard bits measured in mismatched bases.
+    * Executed the public channel comparison where Alice and Bob discard bits measured in mismatched bases.
-    * mplemented `BB84 Simulation.ipynb` to model the protocol numerically and verify theoretical outcomes.
+    * Implemented `BB84 Simulation.ipynb` to model the protocol numerically and verify theoretical outcomes.
 * **Security Analysis:**
   **Eavesdropping Detection:** Demonstrated that an intercept-resend attack by Eve introduces a detectable error rate of ~25% in the quantum bit error rate (QBER), forcing the protocol to abort.